BestTimesToVisit.com Logo

 nature

-Experience the raw power of nature at Thunder Hole, a natural chasm where ocean waves crash dramatically against the rocks.
-Visit during high tide for the most impressive spectacle.
-Be cautious of the powerful waves and slippery rocks.
+Experience the raw power of nature at Thunder Hole, a natural chasm where waves crash dramatically against the rocks.
+Time your visit around high tide for the most impressive spectacle.
+Be cautious of the spray and strong currents.

 nature